npm package discovery and stats viewer.

 }

-All the heavy lifting, such as requesting a public key from the Client API, performing the encryption and BASE-64 encoding the result into one string, is done for you by the SDK.
+All the heavy lifting, such as requesting a public key from the Client API, performing the encryption, and BASE-64 encoding the result into one string, is done for you by the SDK.
 You only need to make sure that the PaymentRequest object contains all the information entered by the user.
 The encrypted payload needs to be sent to your e-commerce server where it can be forwarded to the Server API.

 5. Response from the Server API call

 It's up to you and your application to show the customer the correct screens based on the response of the Server API call.
-In some cases, the payment hasn't finished just yet as the customer must be redirected to a third party (such as a bank or PayPal) to authorise the payment.
+In some cases, the payment hasn't finished just yet as the customer must be redirected to a third party (such as a bank or PayPal) to authorize the payment.
 See the Server API documentation on what kinds of responses the Server API can provide.
 The Client API has no part in the remainder of the payment.

 Testing